apache/arrow/docs/source/python/timestamps.rst

     naive      aware
     0 2019-01-01 2019-01-01

-This is a big gotcha.
-In addition to no longer having an associated timezone, the 'aware' value is now a different instant in time (2019-01-01 GMT).
-Specifically, it is 8 hours before the original time.
+Notice that, in addition to no longer having an associated time zone, the 'aware' value is now implicitly a different instant in time (i.e. 2019-01-01 GMT).
+It is 8 hours before the original time:

 ::

   >>> (pst_df.toPandas()['aware'][0].timestamp()-pdf['aware'][0].timestamp())/3600
   -8.0

-The same type of conversion happens with the dataframe converted while the session time-zone wast UTC.
-In this case both naive and aware represent different instants in time (the naive instant is due to the change in session timezone while creating dataframes).
+The same type of conversion happens with the data frame converted while the session time zone was UTC.
+In this case both naive and aware represent different instants in time (the naive instant is due to the change in session time zone between creating dataframes):

 ::